GL43 and GL45

 BASC launched a legal challenge following the decision to remove SPAs from GL43, but also continued to engage with Defra in seeking a solution to this issue.

-Following ongoing engagement with Defra by BASC and others stakeholder, a new general licence GL45 was issued on 22 March 2024.
-GL45 covered the release of gamebirds on a number of SPAs and surrounding buffer zones (details of these were listed on the licence) and for other areas not included, there remained an individual licence route.
+In March 2024, following ongoing engagement with Defra by BASC and other stakeholders, a new general licence GL45 covered the release of gamebirds on a number of SPAs and surrounding buffer zones.
+For other areas not included, there remained an individual licence route.
+Due to an improving situation with regards to the risk levels of AI, an updated GL45 covering the majority of SPAs, was issued on 7 June.

 FAQs